playcoindev/contracts/README.md

 ## Questions

 We will be very happy to hear from you.
 Please create an issue on the contracts github repository(https://github.com/playcoindev/contracts/issues), we will appreciate you very deeply.

+# Revision History

+## Version 1.0.0(Initial) 2019-4-19

+## Revised 2019-7-17

+Based on the audit report, we revised the PlayCoinMultiSigWallet.sol.

+- Owner control: owener cannot run the signer change functions any more.
+Those functions can be called only using the multisign contract itself by registering TX and signing by signers.
+- Costly loop: we removed the (potentially) expensive loop.
+The intention behind the (former costly loop) was to prevent deletion of signer when there are pending TX.
+But the cost is much bigger than the benefit in this case.
+The singer can register same TX again to run the pending(and now unexecutable) TX.
+- Unchecked Math: we added value check for the subtraction.
+- other low risk items: we removed almost every warnings per the tool’s report.